MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 :::image type="content" source="assets/images/overview-tabs.png" alt-text="Conceptual representation of what tabs look like in the Teams client." border="false":::

-### Share links without switching context
+### Make it easier to multitask

-Pull information into a conversation and never leave Teams.
-For example, with [messaging extensions](messaging-extensions/what-are-messaging-extensions.md) you can share rich, easily digestible content from an external system using the message compose box.
+With [messaging extensions](messaging-extensions/what-are-messaging-extensions.md), you can quickly share external information in a conversation.
+You also can act on a message, such as creating a help ticket based on the content of a channel post.

 :::image type="content" source="assets\images\overview-messaging.png" alt-text="Conceptual representation of what messaging extensions look like in the Teams client." border="false":::

 ### Turn words into actions

-Conversations often result in the need to do something (create an order, review my code, etc.).
+Conversations often result in the need to do something (generate an order, review my code, etc.).
 A [bot](bots/what-are-bots.md) can kick off these kinds of workflows right inside Teams.

 :::image type="content" source="assets/images/overview-bots.png" alt-text="Conceptual representation of what bots look like in the Teams client." border="false":::

-### Communicate with external apps and services
+### Stay connected to external apps and services

 [Incoming webhooks](webhooks-and-connectors/what-are-webhooks-and-connectors.md#incoming-webhooks) are a simple way to automatically send alerts from another app to a Teams channel or chat.
 With [outgoing webhooks](webhooks-and-connectors/what-are-webhooks-and-connectors.md#outgoing-webhooks), you can send a message to your web service with an @mention.